astropy/photutils/docs/photutils/overview.rst

 Photutils contains functions for:

-* estimating the background and background rms in astronomical images
+* estimating the background and background RMS in astronomical images
 * detecting sources in astronomical images
 * estimating morphological parameters of those sources (e.g., centroid and shape parameters)